nexmo-community/aws-comprehend/README.md

 python server.py
 ```

-Your server's public hostname and port will be used by your Vonage Voice API application as the address to where to submit the transcription request `https://<serverhostname>:<port>/sentiment`, e.g. `https://abcdef123456.ngrok.io/sentiment`
+Your server's public hostname and port will be used by your Vonage API application as the address to where to submit the transcription request `https://<serverhostname>:<port>/sentiment`, e.g. `https://abcdef123456.ngrok.io/sentiment`

 ### Command Line Heroku deployment